Towards Geometric Motion Planning for High-Dimensional Systems: Gait-Based Coordinate Optimization and Local Metrics: Gait-Based Coordinate Optimization

 \subsection{Characterization of Optimal Coordinates}

 As described in \cite{ramasamy2020geometry, bass2022characterizing}, the cBVI is equivalent to a truncated Baker-Campbell-Hausdorff (BCH) series \cite{magnus1954exponential}.
-While the cBVI captures the first two terms of the series, the remaining higher-order terms still have an effect on the net displacement.
-Fortunately, all remaining terms are higher-order functions of the average local connection and its exterior derivative in the gait region \cite{ramasamy2020geometry, bass2022characterizing}.
-Therefore, by reducing the magnitude of the local connection, more information will be condensed into the first few terms.
+While the cBVI captures the first two terms of the series, the remaining higher-order terms still affect the net displacement.
+Fortunately, all remaining terms are higher-order functions of the average and exterior derivative of local connections over the gait \cite{ramasamy2020geometry, bass2022characterizing}.
+Therefore, by reducing the magnitude of the local connection, more information will be condensed into the first two terms.